dariosky/flatdario/README.md

 * Be light, fast and save the planet

-### Supported services

-#### Youtube likes

-Whatever you like in Youtube is saved.
-How to use it:
-It need Google API credentials: create an app that can access Youtube API, and save its secrets as `appkeys/google.json`  then on the first run it will ask oauth2 authentication with your
- Youtube account (saved in `userkeys/google.json`).

-#### Pocket

-What you archive in Pocket is saved.
-You need pocket credentials, [get them here](https://getpocket.com/developer/docs/authentication) and put the consumer_key in a json file in `appkeys/pocket.json`

 # How to use it

 Collect all your data, scraping the supported services, and update the DB: